project-forth-works/project-forth-works/Communication-Protocols/I2C/Device-drivers/readme.md

 # I2C device drivers

 ## The idea for I2C device drivers
 There are lots of chips available using the I2C-protocol.
 All of them need a specific device driver.
-To name some: sensors, memory, clocks, I/O, etc. Here you can add any driver you like to share preferably written in **Generic Forth**.
-But as we embrace the differences, you may also ass then in a new folder for your own dialect !
+To name some: sensors, memory, clocks, I/O, etc. Here you can add any driver you like to share.
+Preferably written in **Generic Forth**.
+But as we embrace the differences, you may also add them in a new folder for your own dialect !

 ## I2C drivers